payensa-sf/sfpowerkit/README.md

 ## `sfpowerkit:org:scratchorg:delete`

-Delete the scratch org for a paritcular user
+Delete the scratch org for a paritcular user.
+Ensure you have valid permissions

 ```
 USAGE